 For example, an attacker with access to a host on LAN segment may wish to redirect all the traffic on the local segment destined for a default gateway address (or all addresses) to itself in order to perform man-in-the-middle attacks.
-In order to accomplish this, in IPv4 the attacker might transmit gratuitous ARP [RFC0826] messages or ARP replies to the Ethernet broadcast address ff:ff:ff:ff:ff:ff, notifying all the hosts on the segment that the IP address(es) of the target(s) now map to it's own Layer 2 address.
+In order to accomplish this, in

+IPv4 the attacker might transmit gratuitous ARP [RFC0826] messages or ARP replies to the Ethernet broadcast address ff:ff:ff:ff:ff; notifying all the hosts on the segment that the IP address(es) of the target(s) now map to it's own Layer 2 address.
 The source IP address in this case is spoofed.
-Similar vulnerabilities exist in IPv6 NDP [RFC4861].
+Similar vulnerabilities exist in IPv6 NDP [RFC4861], although the multicast requirements of IPv6 NDP make this harder to perform with the same generality.